HfMT-ZM4/drawsocket.github.io/overview.md

 `http://www.foo.com/drawsocket-default.html?fetch=stored-cache.json&prefix=/1`

-(Of course you could also save the HTML file under a differnt name of your choosing for your server)
+(Of course you could also save the HTML file under a different name of your choosing for your server)

 # ping
 {: class="api_key"}